kubernetes/test-infra/prow/README.md

    ```
    kubectl label pods --all -n pod_namespace created-by-prow=true
    ```
- - *September 1, 2017* `deck` version 0.44 and `jenkins-operator` version 0.41
+ - *September 1, 2017* `deck:0.44` and `jenkins-operator:0.41` controllers
-   controllers no longer provide a default value for the `--jenkins-token-file` flag.
+   no longer provide a default value for the `--jenkins-token-file` flag.
    Cluster administrators should provide `--jenkins-token-file=/etc/jenkins/jenkins` explicitly when upgrading to a new version of these components if they were previously relying on the default.
 For more context, please see [this pull request.](https://github.com/kubernetes/test-infra/pull/4210)
  - *August 29, 2017* Configuration specific to plugins is now held in in the `plugins` `ConfigMap` and serialized in this repo in the `plugins.yaml` file.
-   Cluster administrators upgrading to `hook` version 0.148 or newer should move plugin configuration from the main `ConfigMap`.
+   Cluster administrators upgrading to `hook:0.148` or newer should move plugin configuration from the main `ConfigMap`.
 For more context, please see [this pull request.](https://github.com/kubernetes/test-infra/pull/4213)